matloff/worthycsds/README.md

 # What do CS/DS/Stat graduates do?

-* Many in CS--and in fact many from DS, Stat and virtually any tech field--become software engineers.
+* Software developers:  Not just graduates of CS, but also many from DS, Stat and virtually any tech field--go into this occupation.

 * Data scientists:  Analyzing, graphing and predicting data.
-Wide variation here, in terms of job responsibilities, possible need for an advanced degree and so on.
-If for instance the job title involves "machine learning," an advanced degree is almost certainly required.
+Wide variation here, in terms of job responsibilities, and requirements.
+Many in this occupation come from non-CS majors, such as Sociology or Business.
+There is possible need for an advanced degree and so on.
+If for instance the job title involves something like "machine learning," an advanced degree is almost certainly required.

 * Database analysts:  A big bank would quickly go out of business if its software and hardware couldn't keep up with the huge daily olume of checks,